What Does it Take to Be a Mechanical Engineer?

 - Wind Turbine Mechanical Engineer

-Are There Job Opportunities for Mechanical Engineers?
+Job Outlook for Mechanical Engineers

 The states with the most job growth for Mechanical Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Maine, or Vermont.
 These states have the worst job growth for this type of profession.